Sanjana-Chatlapalli/Elevatelabs_task2/README.md

 * Matplotlib
 * Seaborn

-## Analysis Performed
+## Steps Performed

-* Loaded and inspected the dataset.
+1. Loaded the Titanic dataset.
-* Checked data types and missing values.
+2. Inspected the dataset structure and data types.
-* Filled missing values in Age, Embarked, and Fare columns.
+3. Checked for missing values.
-* Removed the Cabin column due to a large number of missing values.
+4. Handled missing values in Age, Fare, and Embarked columns.
-* Generated summary statistics.
+5. Removed the Cabin column due to excessive missing values.
-* Created histograms to visualize data distributions.
+6. Generated summary statistics.
-* Created boxplots to identify outliers.
+7. Visualized data using histograms and boxplots.
-* Analyzed passenger survival based on gender and passenger class.
+8. Analyzed survival rates based on gender and passenger class.
-* Generated a correlation heatmap.
+9. Created a correlation heatmap.
-* Created pairplots to explore relationships between numerical features.
+10. Generated pairplots for numerical features.

 ## Visualizations